-Amanda Monitor lets you view the real time status of the Amanda from a workstation on your Local Area Network (LAN).
+If you are running Amanda as a voice server, Amanda Monitor lets you view the real time status of the Amanda Voice Server from a workstation on your Local Area Network (LAN).
+The icon to the left indicates the sections of this chapter that pertain to Amanda Monitor.